vitasdk/vitasdk.github.io/index.md

 Thanks to the [Vita SDK team](https://github.com/orgs/vitasdk/people) for creating everything!
 The logo was designed by [@Acemad_](https://twitter.com/Acemad_).

-You can find most of us in the [#vitasdk room in FreeNode IRC](http://webchat.freenode.net/?channels=%23vitasdk).
+You can find most of us on [Discord](https://discord.gg/AQc7KWG) or Matrix (links at the top of this page).
 If you have any questions or need any help, don't hesitate to ask!
 We also have a [forums](https://forums.vitasdk.org/) for discussions and a [wiki](https://wiki.henkaku.xyz/) for details on reversing engineering the Vita.